 Schneider Electric Logo

 Continuing to break into new market segments, the company did a little rebranding.
 The Schneider Electric lettering turned a deep green.
-The font did not change, but in the second line, the glyphs were reduced, and the letter spacing was increased.
-The stylized “S” icon in the ellipse was also made small, although it still covers the bottom of the “hn” in “Schneider.”
+The font did not change, but on the second line the glyphs were reduced, and the letter spacing increased.
+The stylized “S” icon in the ellipse was also reduced in size, although it still covers the bottom of the “hn” in “Schneider.”
 The usual gradient is gone: all logo elements are now two-dimensional and single-color.

 Font and Colors